jhucsf/spring2022/assign/assign05.md

 *Update 4/22*: We have provided a screencast which demonstrates various manual testing scenarios using the reference server, your clients, your server, and/or netcat.
 See the (end of the) [Testing](#testing) section.

+*Update 4/25*: You may submit MS2 by Monday, May 2nd without penalty.

 # Overview